ipfs/ipfs-blog/src/_blog/2023-05-ipfs-unresponsive-nodes-incident.md

     In the meantime, we estimated that a non negligible number of GET requests were hitting at least one unresponsive node during the lookup process.
 This event results in a timeout and significantly increases the request latency.
 There is a high probability that an unresponsive node is encountered during the last hops of the DHT walk because unresponsive peers are mostly present in higher buckets as the above figure shows.

 3. To quantify the impact, we crawled the network and gathered the PeerIDs of unresponsive nodes.
-We set up six kubo nodes in several locations around the globe and attempted to: i) publish content (PUT), and, ii) retrieve content (GET) for two cases: i) when interacting with all nodes in the network, and, ii) when ignoring all responses from the unresponsive peers, whose PeerIDs we knew and were cross-checking with in real time.
+We set up six kubo nodes in several locations around the globe and attempted to: i) publish content (PUT), and, ii) retrieve content (GET) for two cases: 1) when interacting with all nodes in the network, and, 2) when ignoring all responses from the unresponsive peers, whose PeerIDs we knew and were cross-checking with in real time.

     - The results we found were as follows:
       - The PUT operation was slowed down by approximately 10%